senajoaop/network-of-books/README.md

 5. Open a pull request to the main repository.

 Please ensure that your contributions align with the existing coding style and best practices.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-For more information and detailed usage instructions, please refer to the [repository link](https://github.com/senajoaop/network-of-books.git).